watson/menu-string/README.md

 - `text` - The text to show when rendering the item
 - `separator` - A boolean indicating if the item can be selected
+- `marked` - A boolean indicating if the item should me "marked".
+This property can be toggled using `item.toggleMark()`.
+It's up the the implementer to render marked items differently.

 An `item` can also just be a string, which is treated as `{text: item}`.